How the heart of Europe has managed one of the darkest moments since World War II?

 Around 47 000 temporary protection statuses had been issued to Ukrainians in Belgium as of June.
 Among them, 46% of displaced people who needed accommodation were provided temporary housing in Flanders and another 34,6% found their way to Wallonia, in contrast to the 3,9% who stayed in Brussels.
 [2].

-People carry flags and banners at a protest of members of the European Parliament and citizens, including Ukrainian living in Belgium, in support of Ukraine and against the war in Brussels, Belgium March 1, 2022
+People carry flags and banners at a protest of members of the European Parliament and citizens, including Ukrainian living in Belgium, in support of Ukraine and against the war, amid Russia’s invasion of Ukraine, in Brussels, Belgium March 1, 2022.
+REUTERS/Yves Herman

 2. Ukrainians in the Belgian labour market